-Another significant tool by which the RBI also impacts money supply is Open Market Operations.
+Another significant tool by which the RBI also impacts the money supply is Open Market Operations.
 Open Market Operations refers to purchasing and selling of bonds issued by the Government in the open market place.
-This buying and selling is endowed to the Central bank on behalf of the Government.
+This buying and selling are endowed to the Central bank on behalf of the Government.
 When RBI buys a Government bond in the open market, it incurs the payment for it by giving a cheque.
-This cheque rises the total amount of reserves in the economy and hence, increases the money supply.
-Selling of a bond by RBI (to private individuals or establishments) heads towards depletion in the amount of reserves and therefore the money supply.
+This cheque raises the total amount of reserves in the economy and hence, increases the money supply.
+Selling of a bond by RBI (to private individuals or establishments) heads towards depletion in the number of reserves and therefore the money supply.

 There are 2 types of open market operations :

 Outright open market operations are perpetual in nature: when the central bank purchases these securities (thus injecting money into the structure), it is without any promise to sell them later.
 Likewise, when the central bank sells these securities (thus withdrawing money from the structure), it is without any promise to purchase them later.
 As an outcome, the administration/incorporation of the money is of perpetual nature.
 However, there is another type of function in which when the central bank purchases the security, this agreement of purchase also has a statement about the date and price of the resale of this security.
 This type of agreement is called a repurchase agreement or repo.

 The above mentioned is the concept that is explained in detail about Policy Tools to Control Money Supply.
 To know more, stay tuned to BYJU’S.